Key Regulatory Developments in India’s Fintech Space

 In September 2022, the RBI introduced the Digital Lending Guidelines.
 These prohibit lenders from outsourcing core functions.
 However, they allow the use of service providers for customer support and loan recovery.
 This aims to enhance transparency and accountability in lending practices.
 Additionally, the Ministry of Electronics and Information Technology banned around 94 non-compliant digital lending apps in February 2023.
 The goal was to protect consumers from potential fraud or exploitation.

 Regulators are leveraging technology to enhance supervision and compliance.
 The RBI launched 'Daksh', an AI-powered supervisory system, to improve fintech compliance and communication.
 SEBI created 'Pinaka', an AI monitoring tool to track stock recommendations on TV shows.
-These technologies, known as RegTech and SupTech, help enforce regulations more effectively.
+These technologies, known as RegTech and SupTech, could help enforce regulations more effectively.
 Additionally, regulators are exploring the use of AI and machine learning in various fintech sectors.

 The Insurance Regulatory and Development Authority of India (IRDAI) is shifting from a rule-based to a principle-based approach in the Insurtech sector.
 Their goal is to achieve 'Insurance for All by 2047'.
 In October 2022, IRDAI set up a committee to explore the potential of AI and machine learning in insurance.
 These changes aim to make it easier for fintechs to innovate in the insurance space and expand insurance access to a broader population.